-- Identify any features in your premises that could provide cover for intruders, and remove or improve them.
+- Identify any features in your premises that could provide cover for intruders and remove or improve them.
 Examples include recessed doorways, concealed yards, landscaping and poorly lit areas.

 - Ensure that access to the roof area is restricted, by removing vulnerable features such as low walls, low roofs or downpipes

-Doors, Windows and Locks
+Doors, Windows & Locks

-- the location of the doors/windows
+- The location of the doors/windows

-- the location of the property
+- The location and value of the property

-- the value or desirability of the goods or information within the premises
+- The value or desirability of the goods or information within the premises

-- the risks relating to the loss of, or interruption to the business
+- The risks relating to the loss of, or interruption to the business

-For information on door, window and lock security, please visit www.securedbydesign.com for relevant standards and details of approved security
+For information on door, window and lock security, please visit www.securedbydesign.com for relevant standards and details of approved security companies.

 During Working Hours